-Structured workouts are essential for optimal health.
-But you should also try to stand and move around more during the day, especially if you have a desk job.
-Sitting for hours on end can increase your risk of serious ailments such as heart disease, type 2 diabetes, and certain cancers.
-By contrast, you can lower your risks of all of these conditions simply by standing and moving more— even if you already exercise.
+Fortunately, you can lower your risk of these conditions simply by standing and moving more— even if you already exercise.
 That's because routine movement during the day adds on to those benefits.

-By contrast, everyday movement not only reduces your risk of major ailments, but also helps you burn more calories.
-Dr. James Levine at the Mayo Clinic coined the term "non-exercise activity thermogenesis," or NEAT, to refer to the energy you burn through ordinary activ-ity that you don't think of as exercise, such as fidgeting, carrying the laundry upstairs, dancing around the house to your favorite tune, or even standing while you talk on the phone.
-In one study, he measured NEAT in lean and obese people, all of whom had similar jobs and were forbidden to exercise during the course of the study.
-There was one key difference between the two groups.
-The obese people sat more than their lean counterparts, by an average of two-and-a-half hours more per day.
-Changing that behavior could result in burning up to 350 more calories a day.
+By contrast, everyday movement not only reduces your risk of major ailments, but also helps burn more calories.
+Dr. James Levine at the Mayo Clinic coined the term "non-exercise activity thermogenesis," or NEAT, to refer to the energy you burn through ordinary activities that you don't think of as exercise.
+These are activities such as fidgeting, carrying the laundry upstairs, dancing around the house to your favorite tune, or even standing while you talk on the phone.

 To learn more about the benefits of cardio exercise as well as many options for taking part in cardio, read